 Judaism demands we not turn our back on our neighbors and that we commit ourselves to the pursuit of tzedek (justice) beyond charity.
 We look to our tradition for sustenance, inspiration, and challenge.
+We continue the legacy of resistance to antisemitism among other forms of oppression.
 In our strategy, we build from the strength of an existing community structure.
 In families, community centers, congregations and agencies, we see the potential to organize.
 Just as importantly, we foster a community where each individual feels welcome in their personal approach to Judaism.

 2. We believe community is the foundation for change.

 The slow work of building relationships is at the center of DJJ.
 Organizing as a collective, we value democratic processes, striving to include all voices and practice transparent decision-making.
 We honor the tensions, frustrations, and intensity of building community.
 It is only through being rooted in a strong community that we can have strong relationships with others.
 We envision a metro Detroit where Jews in city and suburb are bonded through grassroots action to one another and to other communities.
 In a segregated and fractured region, strong and lasting relationships are critical to moving us forward.

 3. We think critically about power & privilege.

 We recognize the intersection of many systems of oppression.
 Interwoven threads of race, class, and gender appear in every realm of injustice.
 We examine these intersections in our personal identities, those we build coalition with, and those we seek to influence.
 Aware that many of us hold privileges in race, class, and background, that positionality shapes our choices.
 In Metro Detroit especially, struggles for justice must include a deep understanding of history of systemic racism.

 4. We embrace learning and education.